Misperception 1: Sustainable, responsible, and impact investing (SRI) results in lower returns.

-- Positive/best-in-class: Investment in sectors, companies or projects selected for positive ESG performance relative to industry peers.
+- Positive/best-in-class screening: Investment in sectors, companies or projects selected for positive ESG performance relative to industry peers.
 This also includes avoiding companies that do not meet certain ESG performance thresholds.

 - Negative/exclusionary screening: The exclusion from a fund or plan of certain sectors or companies involved in activities deemed unacceptable or controversial.

-- Impact investing: Targeted investments, typically made in private markets, aimed at solving social or environmental problems.
+- Impact investing: Targeted investments aimed at solving social or environmental problems.

 - Sustainability themed investing: The selection of assets specifically related to sustainability in single- or multi-themed funds.

 Community investing—investment that directs capital to communities that are underserved by affordable financial services—also falls under the rubric of ESG incorporation.